-The activities will be run by teams at universities with innovative approaches to widening participation in chemistry: Liverpool John Moores; Nottingham Trent; Reading and Southampton in partnership; and Warwick.
-Each university will work with six schools from local areas with low university participation.
+The activities will be run by teams at universities with innovative approaches to widening participation in chemistry: Liverpool John Moores; Nottingham Trent and Reading and Southampton in partnership.
+Each university will work with schools from local areas with low university participation.

-A separate research project run by a team from The Institute of Education, University of London (IoE), will explore the impact of the project on the students who take part, following them from Year 8 through to Year 12, and possibly to undergraduate study, training or work.
+A separate research project run by a team from UCL Institute of Education will explore the impact of the project on the students who take part, following them from Year 8 through to Year 12, and possibly to undergraduate study, training or work.
 They will report on their intermediate findings as they go along, with a final report once the project comes to completion in Summer 2019.

 Factors affecting public engagement by researchers

 Together with 15 other organisations, we are researching how best to support public engagement with research.
 To help us understand the landscape, we are re-running the 2006 Royal Society Survey of factors affecting science communication to establish what has changed in the sector over the last 10 years, and to provide a benchmark for future developments.